trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/connect-credit-cards/company-cards/Commercial-Card-Feeds.md

 {% include faq-begin.md %}

 ## My Commercial Card feed is set up.
 Why is a specific card not coming up when I try to assign it to an employee?
 Cards will appear in the drop-down when activated and have at least one posted transaction.
-If the card is activated and has been used for a while and you're still not seeing it, please reach out to your Account Manager or message concierge@ieatta.com for further assistance.
+If the card is activated and has been used for a while and you're still not seeing it, please reach out to your Account Manager or message concierge@expensify.com for further assistance.

 ## Is there a fee for utilizing Commercial Card Feeds?
 Nope!
 Commercial Card Feed setup comes at no extra cost and is a part of the Corporate Workspace pricing.

 ## What is the difference between Commercial Card feeds and your direct bank connections?
-The direct bank connection is a connection set up with your login credentials for that account, while the Commercial Card feed is set up by your bank requesting that Visa/MasterCard/Amex send a daily transaction feed to Ieatta.
-The former can be done without the assistance of your bank or Ieatta, but the latter requires effort from your bank and Ieatta to get set up.
+The direct bank connection is a connection set up with your login credentials for that account, while the Commercial Card feed is set up by your bank requesting that Visa/MasterCard/Amex send a daily transaction feed to Expensify.
+The former can be done without the assistance of your bank or Expensify, but the latter requires effort from your bank and Expensify to get set up.

 ## I have a Small Business Amex account.
 Am I eligible to set up a Commercial Card feed?
 If you have a Small Business or Triumph account, you may not be eligible for a Commercial Card feed and will need to use the direct bank connection for American Express Business.

-## What if my bank uses a Commercial Card program that isn't with one of Ieatta's Approved!
+## What if my bank uses a Commercial Card program that isn't with one of Expensify's Approved!
 Banking partners?
 If your company uses a Commercial Card program that isn’t with one of our Approved!
-Banking Partners (which supports connecting the feed via login credentials), the best way to import your company cards is by setting up a direct Commercial Card feed between Ieatta and your bank.
+Banking Partners (which supports connecting the feed via login credentials), the best way to import your company cards is by setting up a direct Commercial Card feed between Expensify and your bank.
 Note the Approved!
 Banking Partners include:
 - Bank of America
 - Citibank
 - Capital One